Daniibooii/giphy-api/README.md

 <br>

 # Remaining Work
-My CSS file still blank; a bit of extra code needs to be plugged in [see notes].<br>
+My CSS file still blank; a bit of extra code needs to be plugged in [see notes within project files].<br>
 Work is 75-80% complete; I hope to finish it soon, or return to it later.<br>